US, Germany say Russia poses urgent challenge to stability

 Germany’s business ties with Russia could provide leverage, but they could also prove a hindrance for forging a united front toward Moscow.
 Despite strong criticism from the U.S., the center-left government of new Chancellor Olaf Scholz hasn’t shown itself willing to block the start of natural gas deliveries through a newly built pipeline linking Russia and Germany — a move that would hurt both countries.

-Germany has adopted a less confrontational stance toward Russia compared with many other European nations.
-Under Merkel, it persuaded the Biden administration last year not to impose sanctions on the company building the Nord Stream 2 pipeline that many believe will leave Europe beholden to Russia for energy and Ukraine more vulnerable.
+Under Merkel, Germany persuaded the Biden administration last year not to impose sanctions on the company building the Nord Stream 2 pipeline, which many believe will leave Europe beholden to Russia for energy and Ukraine more vulnerable.

+Blinken noted that the pipeline, while completed, has yet to go into operation and said gas flows through it would be unlikely if Russia invades Ukraine.

+“If Russia renews its aggression toward Ukraine, it would certainly be difficult to see gas flowing through it in the future,” he said.
+This actually gives the EU leverage over Russia, he said, rather than the other way around.

 Both Democratic and Republican lawmakers in Washington have blamed Nord Stream 2 for increasing Russia’s leverage over Germany and limiting what Berlin would be willing to do in response to a new invasion.
 Germany, like much of the European Union, is heavily reliant on Russian natural gas.